Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 Stay Updated on LLM Releases

-The cheap-tier LLM market shifts every quarter.
-Subscribe for honest reviews of new model releases, pricing changes, and benchmark updates — delivered every Thursday at 9 AM EST.
+The cheap-tier LLM market shifts every quarter, and Gemini 3.5 Flash just proved it.
+Subscribe for honest reviews of new model releases, pricing changes, and benchmark updates, delivered every Thursday at 9 AM EST.

 • Honest Reviews: We actually test these models, not rewrite press releases